nitin30kumar/bank-management-using-python/README.md

 ## How to run it ? :computer:

-- [ ] It'll ask for the pin , input '1234' as given inn the code .
+- [ ] It'll ask for the pin , input '1234' as given in the code .
 You may change it in the code itself .
 - [ ] The program will tell you at every point what to do next.

 For any query , please do comment :left_speech_bubble: or else LIKE it :black_heart: